-Within 24 hours of its occurrence, a GAO or ESSO shall report to the Commission's emergency reporting website any incident involving a GA or ESS which meets any of the following criteria for a reportable incident.
+Within 24 hours of its occurrence, aA GAO or ESSO shall report to the Commission's emergency reporting website any safety or reliability incident involving a GA or ESS which meets any of the following criteria for a reportable incident.
+All reportable incidents, including both reportable safety incidents and reportable reliability incidents, shall be reported through the Commission's Power Plant Outage Reporting (PPOR) web portal.
+If an incident qualifies as both a reportable safety and reportable reliability incident, the incident shall be reported as a reliability incident.
 If internet access is unavailable, the GAO or ESSO may report by calling an established CPUC Incident Reporting Telephone Number designated by the Commission's SED, or its successor.
 Telephone notices provided at times other than normal business hours shall be followed by an email report by the end of the next business day.
+To avoid any delays in reporting, incident reports shall be treated confidentially by the Commission.

-9.4.1 REPORTABLE INCIDENTS
+9.4.1 REPORTABLE SAFETY INCIDENTS

-Reportable incidents are those which:
+Reportable safety incidents are those which:

-- a) result in a fatality or personal injury/illness that requires medical attention from a healthcare professional and are attributable or allegedly attributable to GA or ESS facilities; or - b) result in a report to Cal/OSHA, OSHA, or other regulatory agencies; or - c) involve damage to property estimated to equal or exceed \$200,000.
+- a) result in a fatality or personal injury/illness that requires medical attention from a healthcare professional overnight hospitalization and are attributable or allegedly attributable to GA or ESS facilities; or and - b) result in a report to Cal/OSHA, or other regulatory - e)a) involve damage to property estimated to equal or exceed \$200,000.
 Property in this section refers to any GA or ESS and/or other property and facilities.
 In calculating the amount of damages, the utility shall estimate the cost to replace any damaged facilities.
-The cost shall also include the labor involved to replace the damaged facilities and should be broken down to show the cost of damages to both GA-owned or ESS-owned and other facilities; or - d) are the subject of significant negative public attention or media coverage and are attributable or allegedly attributable to the GA or ESS facilities, resulting in a news story or editorial from one media outlet with a circulation or audience of 25,000 or more persons in the area, city and/or county where the incident occurred; or - e) involve GA or ESS malfunctions or failures resulting in fires, thermal runaway, explosions, or hazardous emissions.
+The cost shall also include the labor involved to replace the damaged facilities and should be broken down to show the cost of damages to both GA owned or ESS owned and other facilities; or - are the subject of significant negative public attention or media coverage and are attributable or allegedly attributable to the GA or ESS facilities, resulting in a news story or editorial from one media outlet with a circulation or audience of 2550,000 or more persons in the area, city and/or county